Gino Marchetti: Restaurant

 With the encouragement and partial financial support of Colts owner Caroll Rosenbloom, Marchetti joined a fast-food restaurant business with Colts teammates Alan Ameche, Joe Campanella, and Louis Fisher.
 In 1959, Ameche-Gino Foods Inc. opened its first Gino's.
 The business grew, began to franchise, and would eventually become known as Gino's Hamburgers.
 It was a successful Mid-Atlantic regional fast-food chain and had 313 company-owned locations when they were sold in 1982 to Marriott International, which abandoned the name in favor of their Roy Rogers restaurants.

 In 2009, Marchetti teamed with other former key Gino's employees to resurrect the Gino's name.
 Hiring commenced in September 2010 to staff their first new restaurant in the company's old hometown of King of Prussia, Pennsylvania, and Gino's Burgers & Chicken, as the company is now known, opened its first store on October 25, 2010.
 This restaurant has since closed.
 As of 9 April 2021, the chain operates restaurants in Glen Burnie, Maryland and Towson, Maryland.

 Death

 Marchetti died of complications of pneumonia at Paoli Hospital in Paoli, Pennsylvania on April 29, 2019.

 Family

-Marchetti's grandson Keith Carter was a tight end for UCLA and won a Super Bowl as a coach for the Seattle Seahawks.
+Marchetti's grandson Keith Carter played tight end for UCLA and later won a Super Bowl as a coach with the Seattle Seahawks.

-After his marriage to Flora Etta Beck ended in divorce, Gino married Joan Plecenik in 1978.
-He has two daughters, Gina Burgess and Michelle Kapp; two sons, John and Eric; and many grandchildren and great-grandchildren.
+After his marriage to Flora Etta Beck ended in divorce, Marchetti married Joan Plecenik in 1978.
+He had two daughters, Gina Burgess and Michelle Kapp, and two sons, John and Eric.
+Another grandson, Conner D. Marchetti.